Adventures of the Gummi Bears: DVD releases

-The series became available to stream on Disney+ as of November 12, 2019.

 Media adaptations

 Comic strip

 Gummi Bears was adapted into a daily newspaper comic, which ran from September 1, 1986, to April 1, 1989.
 The strip was written by Lee Nordling and illustrated by Rich Hoover.

 Legacy

 Disney's Adventures of the Gummi Bears was Disney's first major serialized animated television series (it was released back to back with another show, The Wuzzles, which lasted only 13 episodes), and is often credited as having helped jump start the television animation boom of the late 1980s and 1990s.
 Consequently, it also became the forerunner to Disney's famous Disney Afternoon timeslot, which gave way to other famous serialized Disney television series, such as DuckTales, Chip 'n Dale Rescue Rangers and Gargoyles.
 Although many of these subsequently-created shows exceeded Gummi Bears in budget and length, the show is often credited as a sort of prototype for all of the animation which followed it.

 The show was so successful in the United Kingdom that the episodes "A New Beginning" and "Faster Than a Speeding Tummi" were released as theatrical featurettes there in 1986 and 1987, alongside The Great Mouse Detective and a re-release of Disney's Pinocchio.

 Appearances of Gummi Bears in other media include one of Gruffi Gummi in a D-TV music video of the Elvis Presley song "Teddy Bear", in 1986.

 The show's popularity led to a re-theming of Disneyland's Motor Boat Cruise, along with a small part of Disneyland that became known as "Disney Afternoon Avenue".
 The Motor Boat Cruise became the "Motor Boat Cruise to Gummi Glen" and plywood characters from the show made gummiberry juice along the waterway.
 The Gummi Bears have been featured as meetable characters who greet guests in Disney theme parks.

+The opening title was featured in an episode of Ted, where Ted auditions for a school play by singing the theme song.